tuomas-savolainen/event_game/README.md

 ![screenshot_image](textures/event_game_screen.png)

-Event based game I wrote to learn Ruby
+Event based game I wrote to learn Ruby.

 The main goal of this project is to write a generic event based library for my own use.
 The implemented game is still quite simple, but it demonstrates how you could write a event based game.